 If the fault is with a set of temporary signals there should be a courtesy board with the signal that has the contact details for the contractor.
 Please contact the contractor directly.
-If there is no courtesy board then please contact us to report the problem.
+Complete our online form to report the problem with a temporary traffic light, if there is no courtesy board.

 Frequently Asked Questions (FAQs)